Holiday driving can be stressful and dangerous. We offer some safe driving and money saving tips for traveling on congested roads this holiday season.

 - Going the distance?
 If you drive an older sedan with a square rear end or an older Toyota Prius, consider getting GasPods that can help improve MPG.
 We have tested these thoroughly: read the report here.

 - Making last minute work calls or anticipating lots of phone conversations while driving?
 Driving distracted is a leading cause of accidents.
-Inexpensive handsfree add-ons can prevent an accident!
+We strongly recommend putting the phone away when you drive – no texting or phone calls.
+But if you must talk (never text), please go handsfree with an aftermarket Bluetooth FM Transmitter (if your care isn’t Bluetooth equipped).

 Check the traffic before you go!
 Statistically, the Wednesday before Thanksgiving between 3-5pm is the worst time to drive.
 Therefore, plan your travels to avoid driving during that time window.
 Interested in learning more/ Check out these tips that can help you save time and money this holiday season!
 We hope that you have a safe and wonderful holiday season.
 Remember, driving smarter and driving safer is Driving2Save.
 Stay tuned in the days and weeks ahead as there will be sales on our recommended products, do-it-yourself videos on vehicle maintenance on our site and additional tested and recommended products to help you save!